ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 ## 2. [Listener](#2-listener)

-The WebSocket listener can be constructed with a port or an `http:Listener`.
-When initiating the listener it opens up the port and attaches the upgrade service which is quite similar to an HTTP service at the given service path.
+The WebSocket listener can be constructed with a port or an http:Listener.
+When initiating the listener it opens up the port and attaches the upgrade service at the given service path.
+It is also worth noting that upgrade service is quite similar to an HTTP service.
 ## 3. [Service Types](#3-service-types)

 ### 3.1 UpgradeService